madhavgupta6803/LanguageModel-HTML-CodeGen/README.md

 ### Files and their uses

+#### Challenges faced and their solutions are written in the pdf file

 #### Data_loading_and_Fine_tuning.ipynb

 ##### This file deals with HTML dataset preparation and finetuning the sharded and 4- bit quantized CodeLlama 7-B model using native PyTorch training loop followed by saving the model